rapid7/insightconnect-plugins/plugins/zoom/help.md

 # Version History

-* 4.1.9 - Updated to include latest SDK functionality v5.4.8 | Task `monitor_sign_in_out_activity` updated to increase max lookback cutoff to 7 days
+* 4.1.9 - Updated to include latest SDK functionality v5.4.8 | Task `monitor_sign_in_out_activity` updated to increase max lookback cutoff to 7 days and handle invalid or expired pagination token errors
 * 4.1.8 - Updated to include latest SDK functionality v5.4.5 | Adding logic to `monitor_sign_in_out_activity` task to keep paginating until endtime catches up to now
 * 4.1.7 - Updated to include latest SDK functionality
 * 4.1.6 - Adding better handling to `monitor_sign_in_out_activity` task, if the users account does not have all of the required permissions | Include SDK 5.4 which adds new task custom_config parameter